dart-lang/language/working/base-interface-final/feature-specification.md

 own new subclasses of `Shape` and passing them to the library.

 As the shape library author, you want to subclass `Shape` yourself so that you can define `Square` and `Circle`, but disallow others from doing so.
+(In this specific example, you probably also want to prohibit `Shape` from being implemented too.)

 ### Implementing non-implementable types in the same library